ponylang/ponylang-website/content/blog/last-week-in-pony-021223.md

 ## Items of Note

+### `github_rest_api` library

+The Pony core team has release version 0.1.0 of the `github_rest_api` library.
+It's an alpha-level library for working with GitHub's REST API.
+Expect there to bugs and API changes.
+Those caveats aside, as the [examples](https://github.com/ponylang/github_rest_api/tree/main/examples) demonstrate, it is useful for some parts of the API surface already.

 ### "New" JSON library

 The `json` package has been removed from the standard library and now as a new home at [https://github.com/ponylang/json](https://github.com/ponylang/json).